tongngocminhanh/MAUI_App_SDR/MySEProject/Documentation/README.md

              xmlns:viewmodel="clr-namespace:AppSDR.ViewModel"
  ```

-The structure layout is defined next, deciding how and where to place the children elements, containing *ScrollView*, * StackLayout*, or *Grid*.
-Combinations are applied to have a flexible and visualized layout.
+The structure layout decides how and where to place the children elements, containing *ScrollView*, *StackLayout*, or *Grid*.
+Combinations to have a flexible and visualized layout.
 * As the information used in UI is vertically expanded, *ScrollView* is applied to retain the dimension of each element.
 * *Grid* allows the user to use the screen as a combination of columns and rows.
 Therefore, the position of each element is based on the cell defined by a specific row and column.
 Multiple cells can be combined.
 Grid definition can be defined for the number of rows, columns, and dimensions by two methods.